 The graduate program in Religious Studies at Brown is one of the finest in the nation.
-From among a large pool of highly qualified applicants, the department admits four to six doctoral students a year.
-Our students receive five years of full funding; additional funding is possible but not guaranteed.
-The department's graduates have an excellent placement record, teaching in such institutions as Harvard, Stanford, Indiana University, University of California, Brooklyn College, Reed College, Haverford, and University of Wisconsin (Madison).
+From among a large pool of highly qualified applicants, the department admits around four to six doctoral students a year.
+Our students receive six years of full funding; additional funding is possible but not guaranteed.
+The department's graduates have an excellent placement record, teaching in such institutions as Harvard, Stanford, Indiana University, University of California, Brooklyn College, Reed College, Haverford, University of Pennsylvania, and University of Wisconsin (Madison).
 Current graduate students have distinguished themselves by presenting papers at international conferences and earning recognition and support from prestigious external funding organizations.

-We offer Ph.D. studies in three areas:
+We offer Ph.D. studies in four areas:

-- Religions of the Ancient Mediterranean (RAM) (including Ancient Judaism, early Christianity, early Islam, and numerous others)
+4. Religions of the Ancient Mediterranean (RAM) (including Ancient Judaism, early Christianity, early Islam, and numerous others)